 You may even cringe at the thought of a mushy, fishy experience and waste a lot of money pursuing the best one out there.
 You are not alone.

 There are some really GOOD sardines out there and also some really BAD ones, as far as taste and health benefits.
 Pursuing a good sardine is a very important task; it will safely boost your omega-3 fatty acids and nutrients.

 Sardines are also a great food to have on hand when food is flying off the shelves due to a pandemic.
-As a bonus, sardines are more nutritious than most foods that many people are stocking up due to viral concerns.
+As a bonus, sardines are more nutritious than most foods that many people are stocking in their cupboards